Tips for Getting PHP to Work With Go, Rust, and C++ Using Foreign Function Interface

 )

-// we needed to have empty main in package main :)
+// we need to have empty main in package main :)

 // because -buildmode=c-shared requires exactly one main package